 Is It Safe to Give Cinnamon to Babies?

-Many mothers include cinnamon in baby food once they start on solids and it is considered safe to offer babies cinnamon in small quantities in their food.
+Many mothers include cinnamon in baby food once they start on solids and it is generally considered safe to offer babies cinnamon in small quantities in their food.
 Most babies handle cinnamon well when it is sprinkled in small quantities over their food.
-A heavier exposure can lead to stomach upsets, diarrhoea and allergies.
+But heavy exposure can lead to stomach upsets, diarrhoea and allergies.
+Furthermore, what parents should note is there’s a certain type of cinnamon that’s safe for babies.

 When Can You Add Cinnamon to Your Baby’s Food?